Energy supply crunch, COVID woes weigh on European stocks | Headlines

 Investors are worried about the effects on industries across the board, Susannah Streeter, senior investment and markets analyst at Hargreaves Lansdown said, adding that if emergency plans implemented by the government include rationing, then they would really hurt growth within economies highly reliant on exports from Russia.
 A complete halt of Nord Stream I would keep European gas prices higher for longer, piling pressure on the European Central Bank, which is set to increase its key interest rate later this month for the first time in more than a decade.

-European shares fell on Monday, gripped by investor concerns over the energy supply crunch, while fresh COVID-19 cases in China and the discovery of a new coronavirus variant dented commodity-linked stocks.
-Nord Stream I, the biggest single pipeline carrying Russian gas to Germany, starts annual maintenance on Monday.
-Flows are expected to stop for 10 days, but markets fear the shutdown might be extended due to war in Ukraine and could disrupt plans to fill storage for winter.
+European shares fell on Monday, dragged lower by economy-sensitive stocks, as concerns over an energy supply crunch and fresh COVID-19 cases in China hurt risk appetite and heightened worries about a recession.
+Nord Stream I, the biggest single pipeline carrying Russian gas to Germany, began annual maintenance on Monday, with flows expected to stop for 10 days, but governments, markets and companies are worried the shutdown might be extended because of the war in Ukraine.

-All major European sectors were in red, led by a 2.5% fall in miners as metal and iron ore prices slumped on worries about rising COVID-19 cases in Shanghai leading to more curbs.
-Luxury stocks, which derive a chunk of their demand from China, slipped with LVMH losing 1.9%.
+The pan-European STOXX 600 index broke a three-day winning streak to end 0.5% lower, after posting its best week in seven on Friday.
+China-exposed automobiles fell 2.8%, the most among the European sectors, and dragging the German DAX down by 1.4%.

 Markets have had a tough couple of weeks on recession worries, and the euro approaching parity with the dollar adds to investor worries about the hit to earnings.
-Investors will be watching U.S. June inflation data due on Wednesday after stronger-than-expected jobs data last week firmed the case for another 75-basis-point hike by the Federal Reserve this month.

-"All we need now is a strong U.S. CPI print, and a 75bps hike from the FOMC later this month will be seen as the most likely outcome, very much reinforcing the fear that bringing inflation back to target will trump any concerns about slowing growth," said Stuart Cole, senior macro strategist at Equiti Capital.
-Among earnings, shares of Danske Bank and Wizz Air slipped 4% each after dour forecasts.
+Euro zone finance ministers said on Monday the fight against inflation was the current priority despite dwindling growth in the bloc, as they are set to be informed of a deteriorating economic outlook by the European Commission.

+Investor await U.S. June inflation data due on Wednesday for further clues on the U.S. interest rate path later this year, followed by an upcoming second-quarter reporting season for signs on how corporate are faring amidst higher inflation and tightening financial conditions.
+A gauge of eurozone lenders dipped 2.3% tracking a sharp fall in euro zone bond yields.

+Defensive sectors rose, with utilities up 1.3%.
+Sinch tumbled 27.5% as short seller Ningi Research shorted the Swedish cloud communications company.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)